w84death/agentic-chat/README.md

 # AI Round-Table Discussion

-A simple terminal application that hosts a chat between different AI models powered by local Ollama instances.
+A terminal application that hosts a chat between different AI models powered by local Ollama instances.
 The bots participate in a round-table discussion, taking turns to respond to a topic you provide.

+Available in two versions:
+- **CLI version** (`chat.py`) - Simple command-line interface
+- **TUI version** (`chat_tui.py`) - Modern text user interface with Textual
+  - Styles are defined in `chat_tui.css` for easy customization

 ## Features